srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 Check out a separate post on [CLI Ranges and Wildcards](../2023/cli-ranges.md).
 ///

 Remember, by default, there is no global routing instance/table in SR Linux.
-A `network-instance` of type `default` must be configured and these interfaces, including the `system0` interface need to be added to this network instance for point-to-point connectivity.
+A `network-instance` with named `default` must be configured and these interfaces, including the `system0` interface need to be added to this network instance for point-to-point connectivity.

 ### Underlay and overlay BGP